• [email protected]

 • Maximum Altitude5045m/16552ft

 This will be our training day along with acclimatization we will hike up to Mera Peak Base Camp and back for lunch.
-Late afternoon, after having some rest our Sherpa climbing guide gives you some information about our climbing, use of the gears as well as he teaches you basic climbing skills necessary for Mera peak.
+Late afternoon, after having some rest our Sherpa climbing guide gives you some information about our climbing and, the use of the gears as well as teaches you the basic climbing skills necessary for Mera Peak.

 Overnight at our Tea house/Lodge